learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ## Running the Tests

-To run the tests, simply type `learn-test` in the terminal part of the Learn IDE.
+To run the tests, simply type `learn` in the terminal part of the Learn IDE.
 (The terminal is the part below where you've been coding.)

-Running the `learn-test` command will open up a new tab on your browser, showing the current status of the tests.
+Running the `learn` command will open up a new tab on your browser, showing the current status of the tests.
 For the moment, all of the tests fail.
 Let's figure out how to get one of them passing!
 (The rest will be up to you.)

 To get our first test to pass, we can open up our `index.js` file, and write the following: